- Creatine does not directly make you more vascular because its purpose is to provide energy to muscles.

 With all that said, creatine is still a worthwhile supplement to use because:

-- It supports increases strength;
+- It supports increased strength;

-- It supports increases muscle mass;
+- It supports increases in muscle mass;

 - It is one of the most studied supplements on the market;

-- It has carry over benefits when trying to achieve a more vascular aesthetic
+- It has carry-over benefits when trying to achieve a more vascular aesthetic

 4 Benefits of Being Vascular

-Muscles will be prominent and well-formed and with little to no fat tissue likely covering them, will look rock-solid.
+Muscles will be prominent and well-formed and, with little to no fat tissue likely covering them, will look rock-solid.

 Vascularity is arguably the aesthetic pinnacle in the bodybuilding community.
-It takes discipline, persistence and patience to build a muscular physique with prominent vascularity, so if you get there, brag about it.
+It takes discipline, persistence, and patience to build a muscular physique with prominent vascularity, so if you get there, brag about it.